haifenghuang/magpie/misc/vscode/mp/README.md

-# my README
+# mp README

-This is the README for your extension "my".
+This is the README for your extension "mp".
 After writing up a brief description, we recommend including the following sections.

 ## Features